robskrob/prototype-content-consumer/README.md

 ### Collector Resource

-When send a POST request to create a collector, the request must have the below URI and include the following key/value pairs in the payload -- hostname, payload and payload['nonce']:
+When sending a POST request to create a collector, the request must have the below URI and include the following key/value pairs in the payload -- hostname, payload and payload['nonce']:

 *Request Example*